-However, not all states divvy up the money they bring in from lottery ticket sales the same way.
-This has the result that where you buy your tickets can affect how much you’ll receive if you become a lucky winner.
-Find out which states have the best and worst lottery payouts.
+However, states divvy up the money they bring in from lottery ticket sales in different ways — with the result that where you buy your tickets affects how much of the pot you’ll receive if you become a hit a jackpot.

 What Are Lottery Payouts?

 Some states give a larger percentage of the money that they receive from ticket sales back to their winners than others do.
-Part of the reason for that is that some use more of their lottery income for overhead costs including employee salaries, advertising expenses, and more.
+Some use more of their lottery income for overhead costs including employee salaries, advertising expenses, and more.

-However, overhead alone doesn’t count for all of the difference; the states with the biggest overhead costs are not necessarily the states with the lowest payouts.
-The rest of the difference probably goes toward expenses like retailer commissions and social causes like education.
+However, overhead alone doesn’t account for all of the difference; states with the biggest overhead costs are not necessarily the states with the lowest payouts.
+States with lower payouts might pay higher retailer commissions or allocate more funds for social causes like education.

-The United States Census Bureau provides information about how states spend their lottery money which can answer that question.
-Here, we’ll compare the percentage of the lottery income to the prize payouts and compare which states are the most advantageous for players.
+The United States Census Bureau provides information about how states spend their lottery money.
+By comparing the ratio of ticket sales to the prize payouts, you can compare which states are the most advantageous for players.

 Which States Have the Biggest Payouts for Winners?